babel/babel/README.md

   // the bottom of the returned code.
   // Default: false
   sourceMap: true,

-  // Adds an `ast` property to returned output containing the ast tree used.
-  // Default: false
-  ast: true,

   // Filename for use in errors etc.
   // Default: "unknown"